emilyvertosick/Statistics-Course/docs/02-week2.md

 This shows that, for example, there were 240 operations done at the main campus, 115 of these were done on men and 125 on women.
 This shows that 48% of the operations at the satellite were on men and 52% on women.

-You can use the `add_overall` function to show the total across all sites as well:
+You can use the `add_overall` function to add a column which shows the total across all sites.
+This is not generally advised - for instance, if the median age in the drug group is 65 and in the placebo group is 67, you don't need to be told that the median age in the cohort is somewhere near 66 - but there are sometimes reasons to report on the whole cohort as well.

 ```r